IlzeAmandaA/VAE-GP-ODE/README.md

 ## Results from Trained Models

+All trained models reported in the final paper can be downloaded from [here](https://drive.google.com/drive/folders/1UhvVTIKvapi53Uv6ltZJlvfVnDGwmzAf?usp=share_link)

 In the `plot_dynamics.ipynb` you can see the performance results of the trained models as reported in the final paper.

 In the `plot_dynamics_extended.ipynb` there are additional models reported for further investigation of the models sensitivty to the training setup.